TomokiYoshizawa/TomokiYoshizawa/README.md

 A Full-Stack Developer in Vancouver, BC (Canada)

 About Me
-I amd originally from Japan and moved to Vancouver at 18 years old for challenging to be professional hockey player.
-After graduation from the university, I worked as talent recruiter for 5 years in technical industry and healthcare industry.
-After 5 years, I switched to software development from recruting industry.
-I made this decision because I would like to solve puzzles and create something from scrach.
-I am excited to combine my communication skills from recruiting expereince

-Current Work and Learning:
+Hello!
+I'm originally from Japan but moved to Vancouver at 18, chasing my dream of becoming a professional hockey player.
+After graduating from university, I ventured into the world of talent recruitment, where I spent five years in both the tech and healthcare sectors.
+It was a fulfilling journey, but I felt a pull towards something more creative and hands-on.

+That's when I decided to make a leap into software development.
+The allure of solving complex problems and building things from the ground up was too strong to resist.
+I'm particularly excited to see how I can blend the communication skills I honed in recruitment with my technical abilities in development.
+It's an adventure I'm truly looking forward to

-Resume & Portfolio
+**Resume & Portfolio:**
+---
 <p>
 <a href="https://drive.google.com/file/d/1SxLPZkBeHk06Zinlt0C8DGdhS0s4fF-x/view?usp=sharing">
 View my CV